 A premium credit card is at the elite end of the credit card market - frequently defined by their colour, gold, platinum and black cards sit at the top of many providers’ offerings.

 They're considered exclusive credit cards, as they open up a world of perks, rewards and services that are often available by invitation only.

 Many premium credit cards come with an annual fee of several hundred pounds.
 In return, they offer a high credit limit, enabling you to buy luxury goods and enjoy prestigious perks for you and your family.

-Having a premium card has long been a powerful status symbol, and it’s no surprise with the extensive benefits cardholders enjoy, from concierge services, to access to exclusive airport lounges.
+Having a premium card has long been a powerful status symbol.
+There are extensive benefits for cardholders, from concierge services, to access to exclusive airport lounges.

-So if you're looking for a card with prestige, then a premium credit card could be the way to go.
+So, if you're looking for a card with prestige that allows you to spend freely, then a premium credit card could be the way to go.

 For some people, particularly those who travel frequently, these benefits can be very appealing – saving time and making life a little easier and more comfortable.